Weepingclown/obstacledetection/README.md

 # open the new terminal using ctrl+shit tab
 rosrun obstacledetection obstacledetection
 ```
-However,"Segmentation fault(core dumped)" is displayed and not working
+However,"Segmentation fault(core dumped)" is displayed and not working.

 Plan to add more work...